 Super duper great powder snow, Interesting terrains, everybody speaks English, loads of nice restaurants and bars, and close to the airport… It’s just a perfect stepping stone for your Japan snowboarding experience.

-In this article, we are going to talk about everything that’s important for your Niseko Snowboarding trip planning.
+My name is Lorraine, and I’m a certified snowboard instructor.
+I’ve been to a lot of places snowboarding.
+In this article, I’m going to talk about everything that’s important for your Niseko Snowboarding trip planning.

 - 1. Basic Information